siyoungpark18-oss/Tankobon/README.md

 ## Utilities ##
 ***Status:*** States whats in the input and output.
 Using the ▲ and ▼ buttons, you can expand the log dialogue to see what subfolders are inside.
-*For conciseness, Status and other expandable tools only show subfolders and not individual files*

 ***Clear Log:*** Clears the Log and all of its contents, including any expandable dialogue ( ▲ ▼ )